AlexRubio1/student/index.md

 More about myself is that I love playing football and that it's my passion.
-I want to carry on what my dad does if football doesn't work out and start coding to become a engineer.
+I wanted to start to learn coding because of my dad and video games.
+I saw by how the graphics and everything made me intruged and how I can do that to other people too and how I could increase my knowledge.